MrChub467/calculator/README.md

 ## Usage

 Here is a [link](https://mrchub467.github.io/calculator/) to the live preview.
 Works like any physical calculator.
+Keyboard support for the numbers 0-9, /, *, -, +, Enter, and decimals

 ### Credits